Virginia Giuffre: Epstein accuser sues Prince Andrew for alleged sexual abuse

 “It is long past the time for him to be held to account.”

-Ms Giuffre, 38, now lives in Australia and first made her accusations against Andrew in 2014 court filings in a case brought against Epstein’s victims against the Department of Justice.
+Ms Giuffre, 38, now lives in Australia and first made her accusations against Andrew in 2014 court filings in a case brought by Epstein’s victims against the Department of Justice.

+“I was trafficked to him and sexually abused by him,” Ms Giuffre said in a statement.

 “I am holding Prince Andrew accountable for what he did to me.
-The powerful and the rich are not exempt from being held responsible for their actions,” Ms Giuffre said in a statement.
+The powerful and the rich are not exempt from being held responsible for their actions.

 “I hope that other victims will see that it is possible not to live in silence and fear, but one can reclaim her life by speaking out and demanding justice.